How to Complete the Acord 125

 The Applicant Information Section follows, where you’ll record the Named Insured, Mailing Address, FEIN (Federal Employer Identification Number) or Social Security Number (if it’s an individual), and the main Business Phone number.
 The FEIN is vital for identifying businesses, so make sure it’s entered correctly.
 You’ll also check a box indicating the business structure.
 If there are additional Named Insureds, include those here as well.

 Page 2 on the ACORD 125 digs deeper into the insured’s operations.
-At the top, fill in the Contact Information: contact type, name, and phone number. include the contact type, contact name and phone number.
+At the top, fill in the contact details under Contact Information: contact type, name, and phone number. include the contact type, contact name and phone number.

 Contact information section capturing named insured’s business contact details, phone numbers, and email addresses for commercial insurance applications.